cyberark/conjur/docs/get-started/evaluate-conjur.md

 {% include toc.md key='fetching-as-machine' %}

-Beacuse the policy permits the layer `myapp` to `execute` the variable `db/password`, and because the host `myapp-01` is a member of this layer, we can now fetch the secret value while authenticated as the host:
+Because the policy permits the layer `myapp` to `execute` the variable `db/password`, and because the host `myapp-01` is a member of this layer, we can now fetch the secret value while authenticated as the host:

 {% highlight shell %}
 $ conjur variable value db/password